hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/018_prana.md

 ## PRANA

-Prânâyâma is not, as many think, something about breath; breath indeed has very little to do with it, if anything.
+Prānāyāma is not, as many think, something about breath; breath indeed has very little to do with it, if anything.
 Breathing is only one of the many exercises through which we get to the real Pranayama.
-Pranayama means the control of Prâna.
-According to the philosophers of India, the whole universe is composed of two materials, one of which they call Âkâsha.
+Pranayama means the control of Prāna.
+According to the philosophers of India, the whole universe is composed of two materials, one of which they call Âkāsha.
 It is the omnipresent, all-penetrating existence.
 Everything that has form, everything that is the result of combination, is evolved out of this Akasha.
 It is the Akasha that becomes the air, that becomes the liquids, that becomes the solids; it is the Akasha that becomes the